mayank22785/blog/_posts/2016-07-09-playing-with-rkt-and-appc.md

 ````
 rkt run --interactive docker://ubuntu --insecure-options=image
 ````
 In the above command, we use `--interactive` flag for using the STDIN and STDOUT devices from your kernel.
 The `--insecure-options=image` is used because some of the docker images don't have image signature verification.
 This flag skips the trouble of verifying image.
 Behind the scenes here's a depiction of what happens:

 ![rkt-work](https://cloud.githubusercontent.com/assets/8342133/16678420/85a9368a-44fc-11e6-9271-770ce896056c.png)

-Basically what rkt does is simply pull the docker image from the registry.In every case you have to specify the registry using which you are pulling down the image.
-As per usage there are two popular options namely, docker registry and [quay.io][12].
+Basically what [rkt][8] does is simply pull the [docker][6] image from the registry.In every case you have to specify the registry using which you are pulling down the image.
+As per usage there are two popular options namely, [docker][6] registry and [quay.io][12].
 After it fetches the image.
 A utility called as [docker2aci](https://github.com/appc/docker2aci) is used to convert these images to aci images.
-Then using this image the rkt container automatically brings up the rkt container.
+Then using this image the rkt container automatically brings up the [rkt][8] container.

 ## Garbage Collection